Actuarial valuations: points to consider

 According to the Standards of Practice of the Canadian Institute of Actuaries (CIA) , the actuarial valuation report must present the assets of the pension plan by category of important assets.

-On the other hand, in addition to that information, we expect the report to present the asset allocation used to choose the interest rate assumption on an on-going basis.
+In addition to that information, we also expect the report to present the asset allocation used to choose the interest rate assumption on a going concern basis.
 The distribution of assets must show the effect of the derivatives, if any.